 - Neurogenic Speech and Language Disorders - Individuals who have experienced a stroke or traumatic brain injury resulting in aphasia, cognitively based language disorders, dysarthria or apraxia will be provided with treatment to improve communication skills.
 Swallowing problems may also be addressed.

-- Language Learning Disabled - Assessment and treatment of language-based learning disabilities, including difficulties with oral language production and other language-based academic skills will be available.
+- Language Delay - Assessment and treatment of language-based learning disabilities, including difficulties with oral language production and other language-based academic skills will be available.

 Voice and Swallowing Care